Principles of Physics II — PHYS 2212

 Toward the end of a module, you will come to a list of 10 Self-assessment Practice Problems which can be used to measure your learning outcomes.
 These problems will not be graded, but you will be able to check your final answer.
 It is recommended that you work through each of these problems on paper, completely and using the I.S.E.E. method (described in detail below).

 When you are ready to demonstrate your learning of the module’s content, you can take a quiz which will consist of one of these practice problems.
-You will need to sign up for an individual conference to present your solution in an oral quiz format on Zoom.
+You will have the choice to take this quiz in either a written or oral format.

 When you take a quiz, one of the Self-Assessment Practice Problems will be randomly chosen for you to solve.
 It is expected that you will have already worked through and solved all the practice problems so you will be adequately prepared for this quiz.